As a B2B marketer, an account-based marketing project plan isn’t optional.

 Demand gen focuses on leads—that is, individual people showing engagement.
 While it will always matter to have the right buyers taking action, ABM puts the account before the person, not the other way around.

-Like any marketing strategy, ABM should drive revenue.
+Like any marketing strategy, account-based marketing should drive revenue.
 Your ABM program can measure direct pipeline generation from ABM programs as well as revenue influence.
 For instance, in the awareness program example above, an ABM marketer might measure:

 - Account engagement funnel progression